sky192/Coffee-ui/README.md

 # Coffee-ui

-This UI allows you to search coffees by title and get access to their description.
+This UI allows you to search coffees by title(name) and get access to their description.